Published August 19, 2021. Updated April 20, 2023.

 Even with month-to-month leases and renters who don't stay in your property for very long, it's essential to conduct tenant screening every time!
 However, when you have tenants coming in and out in a shorter window of time, you have less time for screening them.

-Philadelphia Property Management Helps Investors Make Smart Lease Decisions
+Our Experienced Philadelphia Property Management Team Helps Investors Make Smart Lease Decisions

-When weighing the pros and cons, it still might be difficult to decide which way to go for your lease agreements.
+When weighing the pros and cons of lease options, it still might be difficult to decide which way to go for your lease agreements.
 Should you go with a month-to-month or an extended one-year lease?
-This is where the help of a Philadelphia property management company can make the difference!
+This is where the help of a Philadelphia property management company can make a difference!

 Rentwell understands the challenges property owners and renters face when matching the right tenants with rental homes and lease terms.
-If you're not sure the best way to go, reach out today and let's talk about how our property management services can help.
+If you're not sure the best way to go, reach out to our experts, and let's talk about how our property management services can help.